jkent/pybot/README.md

 ### Configuring

-You need to copy `config.ini.sample` to `config.ini` and edit it to your liking.
+You need to copy `config.yaml.example` to `config.yaml` and edit it to your liking.

-The below examples in the **Plugins** section assume `directed_triggers = False`.
+The below examples in the **Plugins** section assume `directed_triggers` is `False`.
 Directed triggers start with the bot's name, followed by a colon or comma, and finally the command and any arguments.
 The other option, classic triggers, take a ! followed by the command and any arguments.
 The default option is to use directed triggers, so multiple bots can peacefully coexist.

+TODO: document all configuration options.

 ### Running